tom-sherman/blog/posts/10-pattern-matched-types-proposal.md

 type Lucky<N extends number> = IsEven<N> extends true ?
 "At least you chose even" : "You're unlucky";
 ```

-As demonstrated also in the above snipped, this also supports capturing the matched value in a generic argument.
+As demonstrated also in the above snipped, this supports capturing the matched value in a generic argument.
 Useful for mixing and matching pattern matching and classic conditional types.

 ## Maybe this is stupid